-- Please arrive at the building no earlier than 10am.
-Admittance will start at 10.15am.
+- Please arrive at the building no earlier than 30 mins before service start time.
+Admittance will start around 15 minutes before the service.

 - Pews available for seating have a pew cushion on them.
 Please only sit where you’ve been asked to, and if you’re sitting on just a bare wooden pew, you’re not in the right place!